 3. Bring a Buddy

 Don't go it alone!
-If you can, find a partner in crime.
+If you can, find a friend to participate with you or at least cheer you on.
 Accompany each other on this journey-- commiserate when the going gets tough and cheer each other on.
 Chances are if something makes you uncomfortable, it makes someone else uncomfortable, too.
 If you can find those people and connect with them, it will make the idea of attending that networking event or that conference more bearable.

 So if you take baby steps, understand your excuses and bring a buddy, you can get comfortable with being uncomfortable and learn new things.
 How do you become comfortable with the uncomfortable?
 Let us know on social media!